6 cybersecurity content marketing techniques that make an impact

 HomeByMe’s home and kitchen customer survey is a great example of this approach.

-Added bonus: this type of content can be atomised and is golden for social media as well.
+Added bonus: this type of cybersecurity content marketing can be atomised and is golden for social media as well.

 Incorporate interactivity into your content

-This photo, long used in UX planning for stores, apps, and websites, perfectly illustrates the benefit of interactive content.
-People do not always absorb information in a neat, linear form.
+This photo, long used in UX planning for stores, apps, and websites, perfectly illustrates the benefit of interactive cybersecurity content marketing.
+People do not always absorb information in a neat, linear form, after all.

 Interactive content is highly engaging and allows your customers to chart their own route through the knowledge you’re providing.
 It’s like providing multiple routes for your readers, like the photo below: